Home Equity Loan Rates for June 2024

 Tip

-LendingTree’s home equity loan calculator can help you calculate how much you may be able to borrow.
+LendingTree’s HELOC and home equity loan calculator can help you calculate how much you may be able to borrow.

 Getting a home equity line of credit typically takes two to six weeks from application to closing, but the exact time frame varies by lender.
 HELOCs also have a three-day right of rescission or cancellation period after closing.